wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

  Begin Commit @ 101
 Check A (bt >= A.ws)
 Check B (bt >= B.ws)
-  Store A @ 101
+  Write A @ 101
                            Begin @ 101
-                             Load  A
+                             Read  A
-                             Load  B
+                             Read  B
-  Store B @ 101
+  Write B @ 101
      Finish
                         Begin Commit @ 102
                        Check A (bt >= A.ws)